tpluslabs/tplus-examples/dstack-helios-tdx/README.md

 > NB: there's situations where the overlay will want to share with multiple TEEs of the same authorization group.
 In such situations sharing a secret across authorization groups can be beneficial for networking workload on the encryption; on the full implementation we reserve a message type for this.

-> NB: replication is currently not safe as it's not checking measurements.
-This is fairly trivial to add once we employ a structured way of replicating os measurements.
+> NB: replication is currently **not safe** as it's **not checking measurements** (any TDX node can fake the shared dstack signature!!).
+Checking measurements is fairly trivial to add once the light clients app is measured into rtmr3 and we can easily deterministically reproduce application measurements.
 Hopefully we would be using something like https://github.com/kvinwang/dstack-mr.

 # A meta-dstack note